Citrus tristeza virus(CTV000)

 GEOGRAPHICAL DISTRIBUTION 2020-06-19

-North America: Mexico, United States of America (Alabama, Arizona, California, Florida, Hawaii, Louisiana, Texas)
+North America: Mexico, United States of America (Alabama, Arizona, California, Florida, Georgia, Hawaii, Louisiana, Texas)

 Central America and Caribbean: Antigua and Barbuda, Aruba, Bahamas, Belize, Bermuda, Costa Rica, Cuba, Dominican Republic, El Salvador, Guadeloupe, Guatemala, Honduras, Jamaica, Martinique, Netherlands Antilles, Nicaragua, Panama, Puerto Rico, Saint Lucia, Trinidad and Tobago, Virgin Islands (British)